 There are signs that the Japanese economy has bottomed out.
-Although the Fiscal Structure Reform Law, which outlined the course of fiscal reform, is suspended for now, the reform of the Fiscal Investment and Loans Program (FILP) is pointing towards greater disclosure of the program cost estimates and information about the taxpayer burdens.
+Although the Fiscal Structure Reform Law, which outlined the course of fiscal reform, is suspended for now, the reform of the Fiscal Investment and Loans Program (FILP) is pointing toward greater disclosure of the program cost estimates and information about the taxpayer burdens.
 The government is planning to sell the FILP bonds to the private sector in the future, which indicates greater transparency and respect for market trends.
-Such emphasis on market principles and the transparency of the budget system will have the effects of (1) preventing politicians from increasing spending by taking advantage of fiscal illusion, and (2) of decreasing discretionary spending which could arise from lack of information about future fiscal outcomes, as Alesina, Roubini, and Cohen (1997) have already pointed out.
+Such emphasis on market principles and the transparency of the budget system will have the effects of (i) preventing politicians from increasing spending by taking advantage of fiscal illusion and (ii) of decreasing discretionary spending which could arise from lack of information about future fiscal outcomes, as Alesina, Roubini, and Cohen (1997) have already pointed out.
 These new trends have the additional advantages of clarifying the cost-benefit balance of specific expenditures and of increasing confidence in the efficiency of fiscal expenditures by taking market reactions into account.
-Also, these trends are consistent with those in the rest of world in such areas as greater transparency in policy management by the central bank and greater disclosure of private financial institutions.32
+Also, these trends are consistent with those in the rest of world in such areas as: greater transparency in policy management by the central bank and greater disclosure of private financial institutions.
+If a cost-benefit analysis of public works spending were to be conducted when the economy recovers in the future, most of them would be cut because they are often said to be inefficient.
+Such an outcome is not intended to cut budget deficits as an end in itself, as suggested by Ihori and Doi (1998), but it is nonetheless desirable in the sense that inefficient and inequitable expenditures would be cut while decreasing budget deficits as well.

-^{31.} The fact that the neutrality principle has not been proven in Japan does not exclude the possibility of such expectationary reversal.
+&lt;sup>31 The fact that the neutrality principle has not been proved in Japan does not rule out the possibility of such expectationary reversal.
 See Sims (1995) for a similar view.